Earn Digital Applause ―Draw More Customers to Your App

 Review comparison sites:

 In the B2B app world, savvy potential customers head to sites like Capterra and G2.
-And while they’re an excellent addition to your overall reputation, they’re also a potential distraction, offering up alternatives to your app and pulling comparison shoppers towards the best-fit product or the app that appears the most tried and trusted.
+And while they’re an excellent addition to your overall reputation, they’re also a potential distraction, offering up alternatives to your app for your B2B leads and pulling comparison shoppers towards the best-fit product or the app that appears the most tried and trusted.

 Downloads, sign-ups & sales: